samuellimabraz/HandMouseController/README.md

 # HandMouseController
-This project utilizes MediaPipe and AutoPy to control the mouse cursor and execute actions based on hand gestures.
+This project utilizes MediaPipe and PyAutoGUI to control the mouse cursor and execute actions based on hand gestures.
 The Hand Gesture Mouse Control allows you to interact with your computer using simple hand movements.

 ## Prerequisites
-- Python 3.8 and up (Beware of the autopy library)
+- Python 3.8 and up
-- OpenCV (pip install opencv-python)
-- MediaPipe (pip install mediapipe)
-- AutoPy (pip install autopy)
+- The required packages are listed in the requirements.txt file

 ## Installation
 1. Clone the repository: